melezhik/Sparrow6/README.md

 ## Testing API

-Sparrow provides it's way to write tests for tasks
+Sparrow provides it's way to write tests for tasks, making it is easy not only create scripts, but write tests for your script codebase.

 ### Task Checks